 If you or a loved have mesothelioma, asbestos-related lung cancer, or asbestosis, you may be eligible for a large amount of compensation.
-Currently, there is over $30 billion in asbestos trust funds, set up for those who have been diagnosed with an asbestos-related illness.
+Currently, there is over $30 billion in mesothelioma and asbestos trust funds, set up for those who have been diagnosed with an asbestos-related illness.
 Fill out our form to get a free Financial Compensation Packet.
-You’ll learn about the top mesothelioma lawyers in your area, how to get paid in 90 days, how to file a claim for the asbestos trust funds, and more.
+You’ll learn about the experienced mesothelioma lawyers in Washington, how to get paid in 90 days, how to file a claim for the asbestos trust funds, and more.

 We offer help to asbestos victims in all cities and towns in Washington, including:

-Though many of these facilities drive much of Washington’s economy, those that have been around since the 19th and 20th Centuries are job sites which were heavy users of asbestos.
-For example, The Boeing Company, one of the country’s largest aeronautical manufacturers, was founded in Seattle in 1916 and has several aircraft factories in Washington.
-Boeing used asbestos in its manufacturing plants for more than 50 years, thus exposing many of its employees to the toxic silicates.
+- The Boeing Company, one of the country’s largest aeronautical manufacturers, used asbestos in its manufacturing plants for more than 50 years, thus exposing many of its employees to the toxic silicates.

 Other Washington job sites where asbestos exposure is known to have occurred include: